Quetzal-framework/quetzal-CRUMBS/_sources/2-gbif.rst.txt

    make sure you always transfer all of them, and not only the ``.shp``!

-Command
+Bash command
 ^^^^^^^^

-You can then execute this command to retrieve 30 occurrences of *H. binoei* between 1950 and 2022 with a buffer of 2.0 degrees around the bounding box of the sampling points.
+You can then execute this command in a terminal (or a bash script) to retrieve 30 occurrences of *H. binoei* between 1950 and 2022 with a buffer of 2.0 degrees around the bounding box of the sampling points.
 The records will be saved as a ``occurrences.shp`` shapefile (and a ``.csv`` for human readibility).